3-Month Wedding Planning Timeline: The Ruthless Prioritization Playbook

 Week 2: Book the Venue

 With the venue locked, your date, location, capacity, and catering approach are all decided.
+Everything else snaps into place.

-Week 3: Photography and Officiant
+Week 3: Photographer and Officiant

 End of Month 1 Checklist:

-• Budget set and broken down
+• Budget set and broken down by category

 • Guest list finalized

-• Venue booked
+• Venue booked with deposit

 • Photographer booked